radialHuman/cpp_offline_books/Bjarne Stroustrup, A tour of C++/A tour of c++.md

 about._

 > ### Concrete type classes
-* They behave ‘‘just like built-in types.’’
+* They behave ''just like built-in types.''
 * They have their own semantics and sets of operations
 * The defining characteristic of a concrete type is that its representation is part of its definition.
 * If the representation changes in any significant way, a user